National Grange: History

+Founding (1867–1873)

 The commissioner of the Department of Agriculture commissioned Oliver Kelley, after a personal interview with President Andrew Johnson, to go to the Southern states and to collect data to improve Southern agricultural conditions.
 In the South, poor farmers bore the brunt of the Civil War and were suspicious of Northerners like Kelley.
-Kelley found he was able to overcome these sectional differences as a Mason.
+Southern farms lacked the enslaved labor on which they were dependent during the Antebellum period and had little railroad access to sell their goods, thus suffering low productivity rates after the Civil War.
+Kelley found he was able to overcome these worries and speak to their issues as a Mason.
 With Southern Masons as guides, he toured the war-torn countryside in the South and was appalled by the outdated farming practices.
 In the western states, Kelley deplored the lack of "progressive agriculture", with illiterate "ignorant" farmers who were "using a system of farming [that] was the same as that handed down by generations gone by".
 He saw the need for an organization that would bring people together from across the country in a spirit of mutual cooperation.

 After many letters and consultations with the other founders, the Grange was born.
-The first Grange, Grange #1, was founded in 1868 in Fredonia, New York.
+The first Grange, Grange #1, was founded in April 1868 in Fredonia, New York.
 Seven men and one woman co-founded the Grange: Oliver Hudson Kelley, William Saunders, Francis M. McDowell, John Trimble, Aaron B. Grosh, John R. Thompson, William M. Ireland, and Caroline Hall.
 In 1873 the organization was united under a National Grange in Washington, D.C.
 The movement also spread north to Canada, and for a time the Dominion Grange flourished there.

-Paid agents organized local Granges and membership in the Grange increased dramatically from 1873 (200,000) to 1875 (858,050).
-Many of the state and local granges adopted non-partisan political resolutions, especially regarding the regulation of railroad transportation costs.
-The organization was unusual at this time, because women and any teen old enough to draw a plow (aged 14 to 16) were encouraged to participate.
-The importance of women was reinforced by requiring that four of the elected positions could be held only by women.
+National growth, cooperatives, and political lobbying (1870s)

+Paid agents organized local "subordinate" Granges, and membership in the Grange increased dramatically, reaching 180 chapters in 1871, three quarters of which were founded in Minnesota and Iowa.
+In 1873, membership rates stood at 200,000, growing to 858,050 in 1875, fueled by the Panic of 1873 and growing discontent with Gilded Age wealth inequality.
+In its drive to recruit conservative Southern farmers, the Grange openly refused to ally with the Knights of Labor, the largest labor union of the 1870s and 1880s.
+Midwestern Grangers pursued mass recruitment strategies, with some farmers setting up dozens of subordinates per year on their own.
+Many state and local granges adopted non-partisan political resolutions, especially regarding the regulation of railroad transportation costs.
+Although Grange matters were not supposed to be political or religious, many Grangers were Protestant and involved in local politics.
+After the Civil War, Radical Republican-led Louisiana was the only state to admit members regardless of their race.
+Some Granges tried to incorporate Black farmers into "Councils of Laborers” in order to coerce them to be farmhands.